isomerpages/moe-springfieldsec/_our-experience/Sec 1 Posting 2023/Welcome to Springfield.md

 •	Kindly refer to the section on the Financial Assistance Scheme (FAS) of the school website.
 The link is as follows: https://springfieldsec.moe.edu.sg/about-us/admin-matters/financial-assistance

-<br>•	All Parents / Students under the MOE FAS application process – Do not purchase any books or uniform before the receipt of the FAS confirmation letter.
+•	All Parents / Students under the MOE FAS application process – Do not purchase any books or uniform before the receipt of the FAS confirmation letter.

 **C) Sale of Books and Uniform & PE Attire**